Updated: December 23, 2020

 - And speaking of food as gifts, this is one the best items to regift (can you say fruitcake?).

 - Moreover, it doesn’t really matter what food you serve as long as you have your meal with your loved ones and spend the holidays together.
-So forego of the expensive and elaborate recipes if you cannot afford them.
+So forego the expensive and elaborate recipes if you cannot afford them.

 - Secret Santa is always a great way to save some money.
 I’m sure everyone will be more than happy to do this instead of getting gifts for everyone.
 This works well for large families and among friends.
-You’ll be buying less gifts without compromising the spirit of giving.
+You’ll be buying fewer gifts without compromising the spirit of giving.

 - Morever, instead of going to expensive bars or dining in restaurants to celebrate, why not just bring some snacks and drive around the city with your friends.
 Take in the cool night weather and admire the lights and decorations you’ll see everywhere.
 The bad traffic is usually tolerable when you’re spending it with friends.
 You can also do this with your family.

 - House parties never go out of style.
 Again, instead of going out, why not spend the holidays inside your home.
-Watch movies on your DVD, play board games or just have good conversation.
+Watch movies on your DVD, play board games or just have a good conversation.

-Christmas is almost here and specially for those who are working in the corporate world, this is one of the best times to rest and reconnect with your family and friends.
+Christmas is almost here and especially for those who are working in the corporate world, this is one of the best times to rest and reconnect with your family and friends.
 Don’t let the commercial aspect of Christmas distract you from the true meaning of the holiday season.

 So, can you add more to this list?
 Then why not share them below.
 I’d love to get more frugal ideas.